-The test plan is reviewed and approved by the NCLEX® Examination Committee every three years.
-Multiple resources are used, including the recent practice analysis of registered nurses (RNs), and expert opinions of the NCLEX Examination Committee (NEC), NCSBN content staff, and boards of nursing/regulatory bodies to ensure that the test plan is consistent with nurse practice acts.
-Following the endorsement of proposed revisions by the NCLEX Examination Committee, the test plan document is presented for approval to the Delegate Assembly, which is the decision-making body of NCSBN.
+The test plan is reviewed and approved by the NCLEX® Examination Committee (NEC) every three years.
+Multiple resources are used, including the recent practice analysis of registered nurses (RNs) and expert opinions of the NEC, NCSBN staff and boards of nursing/regulatory bodies, to ensure that the test plan is consistent with nurse practice acts.
+Following the endorsement of proposed revisions by the NEC, the test plan document is presented for approval to the Delegate Assembly, which is the decision-making body of NCSBN.

 The test plan serves a variety of purposes.
-It is used to guide candidates preparing for the examination, to direct item writers in the development of items, and to facilitate the classification of examination items.
-This document offers a comprehensive listing of content for each client needs category and subcategory outlined in the test plan.
-Sample items are provided at the end of each category, which are specific to the client needs category in that section.
-There is an item writing guide along with sample case scenarios, which provide nurse educators with hands-on experience in writing NCLEX® style test items.
+It is used to guide candidates preparing for the examination, to direct item writers in the development of items and to facilitate the classification of examination items.
+This document offers a comprehensive listing of content for each Client Needs category and subcategory outlined in the test plan.
+Sample items are provided at the end of each category that are specific to the Client Needs category in that section.
+There are item writing tips that provide nurse educators with guidelines on writing well-designed test items.

-For up-to-date information on the NCLEX-RN examination, visit the NCSBN website at www.ncsbn.org.
+For up-to-date information on the NCLEX-RN Examination, visit the NCSBN website at NCLEX.com.

 II.
-2019 NCLEX-RN® Test Plan
+2023 NCLEX-RN® Test Plan

-Test Plan for the National Council Licensure Examination for Registered Nurses (NCLEX-RN® Examination)
+Test Plan for the National Council Licensure Examination for Registered Nurses (NCLEX-RN®)